MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-virtual-machines.md

 ---
 title: Managing Virtual Machines with Windows Admin Center
-description: Managing Hyper-V hosts and virtual machines with Windows Admin Center (Project Honolulu) ms.topic: article
+description: Managing Hyper-V hosts and virtual machines with Windows Admin Center ms.topic: article
-author: daniellee-msft
+author: PatAltimore
-ms.author: jol
+ms.author: patricka
-ms.date: 06/18/2018
+ms.date: 01/24/2022
 ---
 # Managing Virtual Machines with Windows Admin Center

 >Applies to: Windows Admin Center, Windows Admin Center Preview

 The Virtual Machines tool is available in [Server](manage-servers.md), [Failover Cluster](manage-failover-clusters.md) or [Hyper-Converged Cluster](manage-hyper-converged.md) connections if the Hyper-V role is enabled on the server or cluster.
 You can use the Virtual Machines tool to manage Hyper-V hosts running Windows Server 2012 or later, either installed with Desktop Experience or as Server Core.
-Hyper-V Server 2012, 2016 and 2019 are also supported.
+Hyper-V Server 2012, 2016, 2019, and 2022 are also supported.

 ## Key features